nilnul/nilnul._bit_._LIB_/Readme.md

 To determine whether a set of operators is complete or not, we can use: nilnul.bit.of_.vec.set.be_.Complete.

-We also have a corresponding unit test for it, whether you can verify some frequently mentioned sets of operators are complete or not.
+We also have a corresponding unit test for it, where you can verify some frequently mentioned sets of operators are complete or not.
 For example:

 {1,xor, and} is complete, while {xor, and} is not.